Marine-XIV/marine-xiv/README.md

 ### :woman_technologist: About Me :
-My name is - Mфrina
+My name is - Marina

 My age -

 you can contact me by discord -